Cats are good at figuring things out for themselves, especially the cats on this list of the smartest cat breeds in the world!

 If you own a Tonkinese, you may notice their coat color is different from what you expect.
 That’s because the Tonkinese will change their fur color based on climate, as cooler areas cause the Tonkinese to produce an enzyme that darkens their fur.

 They’re so smart, even their bodies can learn to adapt to their surroundings.

 8. Bengal Cat

-The Cornish Rex is another cat that’s great for couples who can’t decide whether they want a cat or a dog.
-Radio host Robin Quivers mentions her Cornish Rex Cats on The Howard Stern Show all the time, and fashion designer Michael Kors owns two of these brainy cats.
+The Cornish Rex is another cat who’s great for couples who can’t decide whether they want a cat or a dog.
+Radio host Robin Quivers mentioned her Cornish Rex Cats on The Howard Stern Show all the time, and fashion designer Michael Kors owned two of these brainy cats.

 10. Singapura Cat

 Think your cat is one of the smartest cats in the world?
-Let us know in the comments or on Twitter by tweeting @cattimedotcom!
+Should any other breeds be on the list?
+Let us know in the comments below!